prerakmathur05/SocialMediaClone/README.md

 PROJECT DEPLOYED AT https://webpages.scu.edu/ftp/pmathur/

-A live react based covid 19 worldwide tracker.
-It shows total, active, recovered, deceased etc stats from all the countries (state-wise) across the world.
-This project solved the purpose of designing a single web application showing live data of all countries along with an interactive UI and graphical illustration.
+•	Developed and deployed react based social media application with a complete login, swipe, connect, messaging functionality.
+It gave insights into the inner workings of the backend as well as the front end of any social media application.